dankelley/dek_blog/_posts/2024-07-06-setting-up-lazyvim.md

 It's important to me that formatting be identical to what I had before, but that is what I found, in editing some files in the oce project.
 So, this test was passed without problems.

-There is one significant difference from my lazyvim setup, with respect to the local leader.
-I had this set to `,`  with lunarvim, but it is (by default) set to `\` in lazyvim.
-I will keep this for a while, and in fact I may find that I prefer it.
-But, just to note, the command `,rf` (to launch an R session whilst editing R source code) is now `\rf`, and `,aa` is now `\aa` etc.  Of course, I can change the localleader, but I think I'll keep it for a while, since I prefer to use defaults unless they bother me.

 # Final thoughts